Crypt212/obsidian-vault/MindMap/Software Engineering/Languages/Serialization Format/XML.md

 ```

 - Before [[JSON]] became popular, XML was the main format to transfer data between web servers and applications.
-- Cons:
-- XML is often verbose (it uses many tags and takes more space).
+- Problem is XML is often verbose (it uses many tags and takes more space), that’s why today, developers often prefer [[JSON]].